List of Charmed characters: Cole Turner

 Cole Turner (played by Julian McMahon), also known as the demonic assassin Belthazor, is a half-human and half-demon.
 Cole has the powers to teleport and throw projective energy balls which could stun or kill.
 He is introduced into season three as an Assistant District Attorney sent by The Triad to kill the Charmed Ones, but instead falls in love with Phoebe.
 Though Cole eventually rids himself of his demonic nature and marries Phoebe in season four, he later returns to evil after he unwillingly becomes the new Source of All Evil.
 This causes the sisters to kill him towards the end of season four.
 However, in season five Cole escapes The Wasteland, due to him stealing vast amounts of powers off other dead demons, and forces himself into the sisters' lives again.
-Cole never regains their trust and although he attempts to dedicate his new life to being good, his bewildering love for Phoebe and her rejection of his love, drives him to the point of insanity, which again results in his demise.
+Cole never regains their trust and although he attempts to dedicate his new life to being good, Phoebe's rejection of his love drives him to the point of insanity, which again results in his demise.